 Minibuses require an MOT every 12 months from date of registration and tested every 12 months thereafter.

-All drivers require a D1 on their Driving license, if test has taken place prior to 1st January, 1997 the driver will hold D1, if driving test has been taken after 01/01/1997 the D1 will be required as a separate test.
+All drivers require a D1 on their Driving license, if test has taken place prior to 1st January 1997 the driver will hold D1, if driving test has been taken after 01/01/1997 the D1 will be required as a separate test.

 Daily checks must be completed, and records retained for 15 months.